Fringes

 handwoven fringe

-handmade - This example is a weft-faced weave in a mixture of wool and metallic silver.
-It is a twisted bullion fringe designed to co-ordinate with the tartan.
-8cm depth.
+hand woven - This example is a weft-faced weave in a mixture of hand painted silks and metallic gold threads woven in passementery style on a tapestry frame.
+9cm depth.

 gold fringe-fine